addy100/Python_OOP_Assignment_BigData/Python_OOP_Assignment_Solution.md

 ## Python OOP Assignment
 Q1.
 What is the purpose of Python's OOP?
+Ans1.
+Object-oriented programming (OOP) in Python is a way of writing code that makes it easier to understand, maintain, and reuse.

+OOP does this by grouping related data and functions together into objects.
+This makes the code more organized and modular, which makes it easier to understand and maintain.
+It also makes the code more reusable, because programmers can create new objects that inherit from existing objects.

 Q2.
 Where does an inheritance search look for an attribute?